staudt/assurest/README.md

 ```
 This will perform a get call to google maps, that performs a query to the specific address provided in the *params()*, and then will expect a status code 200 in return.

-To explain in more detail: **given()** is a factory function that provide the Asserest test class.
+To explain in more detail: **given()** is a factory function that provide the Assurest test class.
 After *given()*, you enter all pre-request parameters, which can include headers, body content (i.e. parameters, files, form), authentication data, configuration or session information.
 Then, you have **when()**, which is where you define the action, which is a request method to an URL or path (i.e. get, post, put).
 After that, **then()** is where the validation and other post-request actions are performed, which include any of the assertions that you can perform.

 You might be wondering how these chained methods work.
 It's quite simple: Every method always returns it's own object, allowing the next method to be called right after it.

 Now, because this test passes, it won't give you much of a feedback.
-If you want to print (or log) details for debugging, you can add the **log()** method anywhere in between methods (put it after then() if you want the reponse data).
+If you want to print (or log) details for debugging, you can add the **log()** method anywhere in between methods (put it after then() if you want the response data).
 This will give you details on everything that was executed.
 You can also specify the type of data you want with log(**type**), where type can be one of *'all', 'headers', 'body', 'config', 'pre-request', 'request'* or *'response'*.

-Of couse, you can also break down the test in separete steps like this:
+Of course, you can also break down the test into separate steps like this:
 ```python
 mytest = given()
 mytest.params('address', '1600+Amphitheatre+Parkway,+Mountain+View,+CA', 'sensor', 'false')